EdenFails/The-Finals-FCAR-Gun-Script/README.md

 ---
-**Note:** This project is purely for educational purposes, and its usage is subject to ethical considerations and the terms of service of the platforms you interact with.
+**Note:** This project is purely for educational purposes, and its usage is subject to ethical considerations and the terms of service of the platforms you interact with. this could be considered as a cheat or cheats for the finals and i dont condone using it